AnthonyTornetta/Cosmos/README.md

     - [x] Load objects that are close to a player & send that info to client
     - [x] Only send information about objects to clients that are close enough to have them loaded
 - [x] Display coordinates in top left (sector, local)
+- [x] Revamp rendering to allow for more than cubes
 - [x] Display hotbar items
   - [x] 3d models for blocks